As we all know, coffee is an astoundingly popular drink.

 In Italy, espressos began to pop up as a place for city workers to socialise.

-The English-speaking world first got wind of espresso in the form of cappuccino.
+The English-speaking world first got wind of espresso in the form of cappuccino and here is a guide to the 10 best beans to use to make your cappuccino.

 The English-speaking world already loved coffee with milk, and the foam added an extra twist.